smokedsalmonbagel/zoneminder-timelapse/README.md

      XSendFile On
      XSendFilePath "/external/zoneminder/tl"
     ```
-- Add `tl.php` to `/usr/share/zoneminder/www/skins/classic/views` or where your zzoneminder php view files are.
+- Add `tl.php` to `/usr/share/zoneminder/www/skins/classic/views` or where your zoneminder php view files are.

 ### Running
 - Run